RandAOLabs/Randomness-Provider/README.md

 2. Upon confirmation, Ethan will provide your provider address with the necessary funds.

-3. Navigate to [Insert link here] to stake your funds and configure your provider information.
+3. Navigate to ar://randao to stake your funds and configure your provider information.

 By completing this process, you will fully activate your node and ensure it is ready for network participation.
 Thank you for contributing to the network's success!